-I’m not sure there’s a single area in the Dungeons & Dragons rules genre with more variation than ships and the sea (with the possible exception of unarmed combat).
+Few areas in the Dungeons & Dragons rules genre have more variation than ships and the sea (with the possible exception of unarmed combat).
 Ship names, size, hull points, movement, cargo, combat abilities, weather effects—all vary wildly across editions and expansions.
-Most systems start from scratch with complicated systems, creating another game within the game, instead of sticking to the core simplicity of 1st Edition.
+Most editions start from scratch with complicated systems, creating another game within the game.
 At the same time core 1st Edition is lacking too many specifics.
-I want something simple: What happens to a ship in inclement weather?
+I want something detailed yet simple: What happens during inclement weather?
 How long until ships engage?
 When will a ship sink?

-Starting with ship-based combat, I surveyed many D&D resources and board games and, finding nothing I wanted, started to build my own detailed system.
-Then I realized something.
-Much like BattleSystem, creating a detailed nautical combat system creates a new game.
-Perhaps a game that includes D&D characters, but still, a separate game.
-Not AD&D. For the players to learn sea combat, they would have to learn an entirely new game, instead of playing AD&D. I just needed dice to answer a few simple questions:
+Starting with ship-based combat, I surveyed many D&D resources and board games and, finding nothing I wanted, started my own detailed system.
+Then I realized something—creating a detailed nautical combat system means players would have to learn an entirely new game.
+Perhaps a game that includes D&D characters, but still, not playing AD&D. I just needed dice to answer simple questions:

-- Can the players encounter/escape a naval foe
+- Can the players encounter/escape a seafaring foe

-- What happens when a naval foe is at range
+- What happens when a seafaring foe is at range

-- How long does it take a naval foe to close
+- How long does it take a seafaring foe to close

 - What happens while two ships close with each other